jabedhasan21/Notes/Git/README.md

 + Now copy the whole output including `-----BEGIN PGP PUBLIC KEY BLOCK-----` text and add this Key in your github account.

++ To set your GPG signing key in Git:
+ `$ git config --global user.signingkey 365F613EF4097A0A`

 That's It. :)